Home Improvement Loans: Options to Finance Your Remodel Project

 Home equity loans and home equity lines of credit (HELOC)

-Home equity loans, on the other hand, provide a fixed amount of cash to you as one lump sum.
+On the other hand, home equity loans provide a fixed amount of cash to you as one lump sum.
 Their terms can be as low as five years, whereas a HELOC often has ten-year minimum terms, depending on the lender.
-By choosing a home equity loan, you are, once again, borrowing against your equity, but you’re likely looking at lower, fixed interest rate options.
+By choosing a home equity loan, you are, once again, borrowing against your equity, but you're likely looking at lower, fixed interest rate options.
 Your interest payments may even be tax-deductible.

 FHA 203(k) rehabilitation loans